 Continuing on the wine trail, the next stop is at one of the newest Old Mission Peninsula Wine Trail, Hawthorne Vineyards.
 This boutique winery sits high on a ridge, offering breathtaking views of both the East and West Grand Traverse Bays.

 Hawthorne Vineyards’ one-of-a-kind wine:

 2014 Barrel Reserve Auxerrois: This wine is an exceptional European varietal and sibling to Chardonnay with similarities to Pinot Blanc.
 Hawthorne Vineyards is the first winery on Old Mission Peninsula to produce this unique varietal that expresses a bright tropical fruit nose with pineapple, apricot, and guava.
 Neutral oak aging provides a soft mouth feel with notes of pear and honey.

 Our final stop on Old Mission Peninsula is Black Star Farms Winery.
 While some might think this is just a tasting room or satellite to their Leelanau Peninsula location, it is much more.
 Black Star Farms operates two wine processing facilities, with adjacent tasting rooms.
 The Old Mission facility not only produces many award-winning white wines, but is also home to their distillation program that produces European-style fruit brandies and dessert wines.

 Black Star Farms’ most unique wine to try:

 Black Star Farms Sirius Maple Dessert Wine: This wine starts with Black Star Farms' hard apple cider, fortified with their apple brandy and finished with maple syrup.
 It is Pure Northern Michigan!

-To plan an Old Mission Peninsula wine trail adventure, visit the Wineries of Old Mission Peninsula website.
+To plan a wine trail adventure, visit the Old Mission Peninsula Wine Trail website.
 Make sure to check out the calendar of events, including Blossom Day - May 14, for upcoming fun along the trail.